julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L09_RecentMathematicalModels.md

 ---

-# Conclusion
+# What we know this far

 - The time of sojourn in compartments plays an important role in determining the type of model that we deal with
-- All ODE models, when they use terms of the form $\kappa X$, make the assumption that the time of sojourn in compartments is exponentially distributed
+- All ODE compartmental models, when they use terms of the form $\kappa X$, make the assumption that the time of sojourn in compartments is exponentially distributed with mean $1/\kappa$
-- At the other end of the spectrum, delay differential with discrete delay make the assumption of a constant sojourn time, equal for all individuals
+- At the other end of the spectrum, delay differential with discrete delay $\tau$ make the assumption of a constant sojourn time $\tau$, equal for all individuals
 - Both can be true sometimes.. but reality is often somewhere in between

 ---